MaxSergueev/ResearchProject/README.md

 In addition, `BiomeWeight` is also an independently-evaluated, smoothstep-filtered noise value.

-Propagating analytical derivatives through this composite would require applying the full chain rule across all nested operations, and be reimplemented if the height noise function was changed.
+Propagating analytical derivatives through this composite would require applying the full chain rule across all nested operations, and would need to be re-derived entirely if the height noise function were to change.

+This problem with the normals came from a flawed assumption about how the reference, Inigo Quilez's More Noise article, would apply to my context.
+I did not initially take into account the difference between a raymarched terrain vs. a discrete grid of vertices and tried to directly apply what I had learned from Inigo Quilez to a fundamentally mismatched system.
+This led me to the solution described above.
+However, for even better results there are some potential future improvements.

 ---

 ## Future Approaches

 - **Decoupled Normal Map:** Generate a separate, high resolution normal pass evaluating the height function on a denser grid than the vertex grid used to construct the mesh.
-  Then sampling this normal map in a material.
+  This normal map could then be sampled in a material.
 This decouples visual normal resolution from the mesh polygon count.
-- **Hybrid GPU Compute Pipeline:** Height generation is an incredibly parallel problem, each vertex is independent of all other vertices.
+- **Hybrid GPU Compute Pipeline:** Height generation is an embarrassingly parallel problem as each vertex is independent of all other vertices.
-  A GPU compute shader could process the same data magnitudes faster, at larger grid scales and more octave layers.
-We can calculate the macro shapes of the terrain on the CPU for the collision, and offload the high-frequency micro detail to the GPU.
+  A GPU compute shader could process the same data orders of magnitude faster, at larger grid scales and more octave layers.
+Macro shapes of the terrain could be computed on the CPU for the collision, and the high-frequency micro detail can be offloaded to the GPU.

 ---

 ## Bibliography

+- Josh's Channel.
+(2024, April 1). *Better Mountain Generators That Aren't Perlin Noise or Erosion*.
+YouTube. https://www.youtube.com/watch?v=gsJHzBTPG0Y
 - Quilez, I. (n.d.). *More Noise*. https://iquilezles.org/articles/morenoise/
 - Vivo, P. G., & Lowe, J. (2015). *The Book of Shaders, Chapter 13*. https://thebookofshaders.com/13/
 - Scratchapixel. (n.d.). *Improved Perlin Noise*. https://www.scratchapixel.com/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/improved-perlin-noise.html